 Since there’s no physical device that comes with Twilio, we provide a keypad where you can easily type in numbers .
 To do this, click on the status symbol at the top.
 Now you can call any local or foreign number.
 If you have purchased multiple numbers, you can still choose which number you are calling from.

 That is not all.
-We also keep the ‘click-to-dail’ function in Teamleader.
+We also keep the ‘click-to-dial’ function in Teamleader.
 This feature means that you need to click on the phone number of a contact or company to call that number.

 Taking notes while calling remains possible.
 Anything you write as a note, comes back in the timetracking afterwards.
 Need a callback?
-With one click you plan one for yourself or a colleague.
+With one click you schedule one for yourself or a colleague.

 You get an incoming call?
 On the lower right side of your screen will appear a pop-up with all information about the call.
 If Teamleader recognizes the phone number, you will see the name of the caller.
 Unknown caller?
 Take the call and you can immediately fill-in the data.